jumphone/SPRINT/README.md

 # Requirement:
 # SAMTOOLS == 1.2 & BWA == 0.7.12
 # Unix & Python2.7
-# Do not use GZ files.
+# Do not use .GZ files.
 Please "gunzip" the ".fastq.gz" files.

 # Installation:
 Directly use the binary file in https://github.com/jumphone/SPRINT/tree/master/bin, or